odewahn/orm-coderunner-jsrepl/readme.md

 # Still to do

-* figure out why encliosing the widget in padding messes up codemirror and jqconsole
 * Figure out multiline input
 * Make this easy to install in Atlas; like, maybe this should be an NPM package or something
 * figure out why jqconsole adds a newline before the user input prompt